-The Non-Football Lover's Guide to Surviving Football Season
+The Non-Football Lover's Guide to Surviving the Super Bowl

 By Liz Riggs

 Ah, you feel that in the air?
 The sound of advertisers revving their marketing machines?
 The deranged screaming of the bro army?
 ESPN filling up their swimming pools with gold coins?
 It’s true.
-Football season is upon us again.
-For millions, it’s a return to their favorite time of year.
+The Super Bowl is here again.
+For millions, it’s an event that rivals Christmas.
 And for some of us, well ...

-So your boyfriend/husband/girlfriend/wife/fiancé/best friend/roommate fill-in-the-blank loves football and you couldn’t care less about the sport.
-You’re all, “Sundays are for naps and catching up on episodes of Breaking Bad,” and your friends have commandeered the television to get their sport on.
-September is the start of a football hater’s nightmare: An entire season devoted to something you just don’t feel like paying any attention to.
-So, while everyone else huddles around flat screens and drops entire paychecks on game day tickets, here are some ways to deal.
+So your boyfriend/husband/girlfriend/wife/fiancé/roommate loves football and you couldn’t care less.
+You’re all, “Sundays are for naps and bingeing on Sherlock,” and your friends have commandeered the television to get their sport on.
+Yes, this weekend can be the football hater’s nightmare, but it doesn't have to be.
+While everyone else huddles around flat screens and drops entire paychecks on game day tickets, here are some ways to deal.

 1. Learn Everything About Football

 Football fans tend to think football haters just don’t understand football, and this is your chance to turn the tables.
 You needn’t learn all the names of all the players on all the different colored teams and start one of your own fantasy squad groups— that’s just crazy.
 But, you can get really into learning all the rules of the sport just to throw everyone off.